dominicschaff/pebble_watch/README.md

 1. Run `make` (after updating your IP address in the `Makefile`)
 2. Manually run: `pebble build` and `pebble install --phone <ip address>`

+## Notes:

+The font is a free font that I downloaded from: <http://www.dafont.com/blocked.font>, I believe that I can use it for any purpose.
+So I used it here.